Guardian Heroes: Development

 Development of Guardian Heroes started in June 1994.
 According to former Treasure designer Tetsuhiko "Han" Kikuchi, Fill-in-Cafe's Mad Stalker: Full Metal Force and Capcom's Alien VS. Predator arcade game were the main inspirations for Guardian Heroes design.
 When asked why Treasure chose to develop a 2D sprite-based game when video game sales were increasingly dominated by 3D games, and when nearly every other Saturn developer was concentrating strictly on 3D games, a Treasure representative commented, "Treasure has built up a tremendous knowledge of 2D sprite know how.
 It's an asset that we wish to continue using. ...
 No we didn't think it was risky.
 In fact the risk is in trying to make a new game.
 There [are] a lot of companies that have tried and failed to make successful 3D games.
 Besides, 2D and 3D games can exist alongside each other."

-For the XBLA release, Tetsuhiko Kikuchi returned to create new artwork and assisted development.
+For the Xbox Live Arcade release, Tetsuhiko Kikuchi returned to create new artwork and assisted development.
 When preparing for the project, Treasure discovered all the source code for the Saturn version was stored on DAT cassettes.
 The company did not have equipment to read the tapes, so they had to borrow equipment from various divisions within Sega to build an environment that could retrieve the source code.